DimedS/kedro-ibis-bigquery/README.md

   AND trends.term = rising_trends.term
   AND trends.country_name = rising_trends.country_name
 ```
 I could store that SQL query as a database view and use the view name in my Kedro Python project to access the preprocessed data.
-This approach allows you to preprocess data on the database engine, but it has a few drawbacks: you need permissions to create database objects, and you can't control the future of that view—meaning no version control with Git, and someone could change or accidentally remove it [[NOTE(deepyaman): Maybe make this into a list?
-The second point is a bit long.]]().
+This approach allows you to preprocess data on the database engine, but it has a few drawbacks:
+- you need permissions to create database objects
+- you can't control the future of that view—meaning no version control with Git, and someone could change or accidentally remove it.
 Therefore, I decided to use Ibis with the table dataset to replicate the same SQL query in pure Python within my Kedro project.

 ### Implementation Steps